RahulBhoir/Python-Projects/list/README.md

-Todo list where you can add and delete items. developed using Django
+Todo list where you can add and delete items.
+Developed using Django